dr-leo/pandaSDMX/doc/howto.rst

    df1.index
    df1

-Using the advanced functionality to specify a dimension for the frequency of a PeriodIndex, and change the orientation so that the PeriodIndex is on the columns:
+Use the advanced functionality to specify a dimension for the frequency of a PeriodIndex, and change the orientation so that the PeriodIndex is on the columns:

 .. ipython:: python